shapley-value-java/shapley-value-core/README.md

 - PP 1

 In fact, it becomes very difficult to calculate the Shapley value for this 13 parties.
-Because the number of permutation possible is huge : factorial(13)=  a lot ...
+Because the number of permutation possible is huge : factorial(13)=  a lot around 6 milliard or 6 billion.

+But it is possible to take a smaller set of permutations taken randomly.
+In this case 500 000 permutations seems to be enough to have a precision of 0.1 percent and takes 30 seconds calculation with a old PC.

+With a normalized results to 100, here is the result finally not so far from the proportional result
+- NVA 22.9
+- PS 15.4
+- MR 13.5
+- CD&V 12.0
+- openVLD 8.8
+- PSA 8.2
+- EcoloGroen 7.6
+- CDH 6.0
+- VB 1.6
+- Defi 1.1
+- PTB 1.1
+- VW 1.1
+- PP 0.6

 # resources
 ## video